Guitar Whisperer: Guitars and Stuff That Interests Me

 E 1st string 4.25/64″

-Individual nut height from 1st fret for all strings should be as close to 1st fret to 2nd fret height as you can make it.
+Individual string nut slot depth should be cut such that the height of the open string to the1st fret for all strings should be as close to 1st fret as fretting the string at 1st fret to 2nd fret height as you can make it.
 If the nut slot is too high for any string, you will immediately start out with intonation and playability problems.

 Now, fine intonate: